 Get your computer ready

 - If you have a UB-provided laptop or home configuration, this will be your best option to use for remote work.
 (Employees are not expected to take home their office computers, unless under a previous arrangement.
-Speak with your supervisor if require a computer and do not have off campus access to one.)
+Speak with your supervisor if you require a computer and do not have off campus access to one.)

 - If you will use a personal computer, make sure your operating system is updated.
-Make sure to update installed software such as Chrome, FireFox, Adobe products or any other software.
+Make sure to update any installed software such as Chrome, FireFox, Adobe products or any other software.
 Install or update antivirus software and schedule regular scans.
 Use malware and spyware protection.
 Ensure your home network is secure.
-Contact your Internet provider for guidance on security network settings on your router.
+Contact your Internet provider for guidance on securing network settings on your router.

 Install applications you will need on your remote computer

 Because you might not use software at home that you use at work or in the computer labs, you might need to install applications on your home computer.
 Free and discounted software such as Microsoft Office, SPSS, and Adobe products are available to students, faculty and staff.
 Visit these pages for more information: